kdave/btrfs-progs/Documentation/ch-balance-intro.rst

 option.
 Otherwise *system* gets automatically converted whenever *metadata* profile is converted.

-When metadata redundancy is reduced (eg. from RAID1 to single) the force option is also required and it is noted in system log.
+When metadata redundancy is reduced (e.g. from RAID1 to single) the force option is also required and it is noted in system log.

 .. note::
-   The balance operation needs enough work space, ie. space that is completely unused in the filesystem, otherwise this may lead to ENOSPC reports.
+   The balance operation needs enough work space, i.e. space that is completely unused in the filesystem, otherwise this may lead to ENOSPC reports.
 See the section *ENOSPC* for more details.